 We have successfully fought to recover money for insured homeowners to compensate them for uninsured losses, including damages related to the stress and inconvenience caused by the fire and being displaced.

-I don ‘t like the idea of lawsuits/I’m not a litigious person.
+I Don’t Like the Idea of Going Through a Lawsuit.
 Why do I need an attorney?

 Right now, and for the next few months, you will be dealing with all kinds of issues that are not directly related to a lawsuit.
 For example, handling your insurance coverage, registering with government entities, and dealing with the County for cleanup and permitting.
 Our group of experienced fire attorneys and staff will help you navigate these issues.
 You will always have access to someone who can answer your questions and offer assistance.